awsdocs/amazon-personalize-developer-guide/doc_source/batch-data-upload.md

 ------
 #### [ Input ]

-Separate each attribute with a new line as follows\.
+Your input data can have a maximum of 10 queries, where each query is one or more item attributes\.
+Separate each attribute or attribute expression with a new line as follows\.

 ```
 {"itemAttributes": "ITEMS.genres = \"Comedy\" AND ITEMS.genres = \"Action\""}